The-Animonculory/Anvil/README.md

 ### Disclaimer

 Owing to the need to clean master files and certain errors with Wabbajack, Anvil only supports **English Steam** versions of Skyrim SE. **GOG and other Languages are not supported**.
-The specific version used is 1.6.1130.
+The specific version used is a "Best of Both Worlds" 1.5.97.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and Anvil.